 About the Artist

-Margot received a 2005 GAP to help defray the costs of her Procreation Project, which examines reproduction and the modern science that surrounds it.
-As a photographer, Quan Knight’s conceptual images aim to bring surrealism to everyday life through extensive prop creation and digital manipulation.
+Margot received 2005 GAP Award funding to help defray the costs of her Procreation Project, which examines reproduction and the modern science that surrounds it.
+As a photographer, Margot's conceptual images aim to bring surrealism to everyday life through extensive prop creation and digital manipulation.
 For this project, she will stage the discovery of fetus-eggs in a Bellevue lake.
 Frog like eggs that have been sculpted in clear plastic resin spheres will be photographed as part of the process.
-“In an era where stem cell research and the rights of the unborn drive heated personal and political debate, I hope to add fantasy to the discussion,” says Quan Knight.

 Information included above was provided by artist at the time of application.